Migracode-Barcelona/old-syllabus-contents/html-css/week-1/lesson.md

   <img src="../assets/screenshot-complete.png" style="border: 1px solid #bababa; width: 48%;">
 </a>

-The example website you'll begin working with is available on this Code Your Future GitHub repository - [Bikes for Refugees](https://github.com/CodeYourFuture/bikes-for-refugees).
-Fork the repository to your personal account and use the following terminal commands to download the files to your projects folder.
+> **Exercise**: Fork the [HTML/CSS exercises](https://github.com/Migracode-Barcelona/html-css-git-exercises) repository to your personal account and clone it.
+Find in the [Migracode GIT Guide](/others/git.html#fork-and-clone-an-existing-project-from-github) the instructions

-1. `cd ~`
-2. `cd <your-project-directory>`
-3. `git clone git@github.com:<your_username>/bikes-for-refugees.git`

 > **Exercise**: Spend a few minutes exploring the `.html` and `.css` files for this page.
 Why don't we put everything in one file?